wrafique007/Linux_Kernel_Module/README.md

 # Hardware Used
 * BeagleBone black
-* FTDI USB to TTL converter (This was used for communicating with Linux over UART)
+* FTDI USB to TTL converter (This was used to communicate with Linux over UART)

 # Source Code Description
   ### Makefile